DevOps-Represent/devopsgirls-bootcamp-br/3-1-ASG.md

  - *Autoscaling Groups dictate how many instances you want to run.* It has many mechanisms for doing so - via manual intervention or system checks, but combined with Launch Configurations, you can automate the process of making instances.

- - *IAM Instance Profiles are machine users with limited permissions.* Think of it as a robot - it "impersonates" a person logging into your instance and doing things (in this case, installing Wordpress).

 Now that's out of the way, let's get started!

 ## What we're going to do